umarhassan-mitodl/15.024-summer-2004/content/pages/readings.md

 Parkin.
 Chapters 14 and 15.

 Council of Economic Advisers.
 "Inequality and Economic Rewards."
 Chapter 5 in Economic Report of the President.
 Washington, DC: U.S. Government Printing Office, 1997.
-Available at the Web site of the {{% resource_link "6e57e740-8b1c-45af-a1f9-279d84e84b3d" "Budget of the United States Government: Fiscal Year 1998 (PDF)" %}}.
+Available at the Web site of the [Budget of the United States Government: Fiscal Year 1998 (PDF)](https://fraser.stlouisfed.org/title/budget-united-states-government-54/fiscal-year-1998-19048).

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}